ShadowEagle56/Solving-Problems-with-Java-using-IntelliJ-IDEA/Finding a Gene/README.md

-# Solving Problems with Java using IntelliJ IDEA

 ## Part 1: Using the Simplified Algorithm

 1. Create a new Java Class named Part1.
 The following methods go in this class.